peroza/peroza.io/index.md

 ## News

+- **[Mar.
+2025]** Presented my work on [EcoLens](https://zeroemission.group/ecolens/) at the [Sustainability Innovation Challenge](https://epfl-sic.ch/), connecting with a diverse European audience on topics of sustainable innovation.
+- **[Oct.
+2024]** Participated in the [World Food Forum](https://www.world-food-forum.org/en) at FAO headquarters in Rome as part of the Swiss delegation, representing EPFL and engaging in discussions on food systems and sustainability.
 - **[Jul.
-2024]** Defended my thesis at EPFL with my supervisor Marcel Salathé and [Jacques Fellay](https://people.epfl.ch/jacques.fellay?lang=en) as the external expert.
+2024]** Defended my thesis at the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at EPFL with my supervisor [Marcel Salathé](https://people.epfl.ch/marcel.salathe?lang=en) and [Jacques Fellay](https://people.epfl.ch/jacques.fellay?lang=en) as the external expert.
 - **[Apr.
-2024]** Obtained the [IDM (Ingénieur·e·s du Monde)](https://www.epfl.ch/campus/associations/list/idm/) grant scholarship as a result of my internship experience in Nairobi, Kenya, which contributed to the betterment of social and environmental conditions of farmers in East-Africa.
+2024]** Obtained the [IDM (Ingénieur·e·s du Monde)](https://www.epfl.ch/campus/associations/list/idm/) grant scholarship as a result of my internship experience at [eProd Solutions](https://www.eprod-solutions.com/) in Nairobi, Kenya, which contributed to the betterment of social and environmental conditions of farmers in East-Africa.
-- **[Mar.
-2024]** Started my thesis work with the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/), supervised by [Marcel Salathé](https://people.epfl.ch/marcel.salathe?lang=en), focusing on personalized nutrition through AI.
-- **[Jul.
-2023]** Began a 7-month internship at [eProd Solutions](https://www.eprod-solutions.com/) in Nairobi, Kenya, working on sustainable agricultural supply chain solutions.